Did you Know? List of Interesting Facts about Homes and Houses of Indians

 - Fact 10 - Wigwams are small cone-shaped houses with an arched roof made of wooden frames that are covered with woven mats and sheets of birchbark which are held in place by ropes or strips of wood

-- Fact 11 - Chickees: Chickees are also known as stilt houses or platform houses and used by the Native Americans of Florida (which has a hot, swampy climate) such as the Seminole tribe.
+- Fact 11 - Chickees: Chickees are also known as stilt houses or platform houses and used by the Indians of Florida (which has a hot, swampy climate) such as the Seminole tribe.
 Chickee means "house" in the Creek and Mikasuki languages

 - Fact 12 - Chickee homes and houses were houses without permanent walls made of of thick wooden posts which supported a wooden platform and covered by a thatched roof.
 The wooden stilts allowed the home to be raised several feet off the ground.
 If there was heavy rain hide or cloth was drapped over the frame for shelter